 - purpose – they know what they do makes a difference.

 Motivation matters because it’s easy to get demotivated when your ideas get rejected or changed.
 But ideas will always evolve.
 They have to.
 As the team at Pixar call it, initial ideas are often “ugly babies”.
-You need to nurture these, not kill them off too early. (see our creative approvals article for more on this).
+You need to nurture these, not kill them off too early.

 To create beautiful ideas, you need to bring together different personality types with clear roles and responsibilities who are intrinsically well motivated.